 I’ve been thinking a lot about equity lately, and the inequity of divorce.
 About how my generation is less well off than my parent’s generation.
 And about the fact that I live in a rented house and drive a beat up, 8-year-old car.
 The same car that both my kids learned to drive in (hence the appearance).
+I have been generous with my time, resources and love from the moment they were born.
+But when I’m feeling down, I often wonder if that is enough.
+When children are grown, there is often a huge shift in motherhood.
+But motherhood with grown children AND divorce?
+Sometimes it’s a field full of landmines for my self-esteem.

 My ex lives with his girlfriend in a huge house with a garden that she owns and they renovated together.
 They just bought the kids a nice used car to share.
 They have taken expensive vacations and regularly go out to the most exclusive restaurants in the city for family events and holidays.

 It’s a blessing that my ex’s girlfriend and her kids get along with my kids and I know it’s irrational to feel like I have been replaced.
 But sometimes it gets to me.
-I supply tampons and socks and their favorite home-cooked meals.
+I supply tampons and socks and their favorite home cooked meals.
 I can tell what mood they’re in and how they’re feeling with one word.

 Motherhood is giving your children what they need